-To apply for Wake Forest need-based scholarship funds, complete the 2017-18 CSS/PROFILE (using Wake Forest’s CSS Code: 5885) between October 1, 2016 and November 15, 2016 for Early Decision I, or between October 1, 2016 and January 1, 2017 for Regular Decision and Early Decision II.
+To apply for Wake Forest need-based scholarship funds, complete the 2018-19 CSS/PROFILE (using Wake Forest’s CSS Code: 5885) between October 1, 2017 and November 15, 2017 for Early Decision, or between October 1, 2017 and January 1, 2018 for Regular Decision and Early Decision II.
 Complete the application on-line by clicking on the link above.
 (If you are only applying for federal financial aid funds, then you do not have to complete the CSS Profile.)

 To inquire about the status of your Profile, you may call CSS at (844) 202-0524.

 If your parents are separated or divorced, both of your parents must complete separate CSS Profiles.
 If either parent is remarried, information about the spouse’s income, assets, and dependents residing with the family must also be included.
 You and the parent with whom you have lived longer in the past twelve months should begin the process by completing a CSS Profile.
 If you indicate on the CSS registration form that your parents are separated or divorced, an e-mail from CSS will automatically be sent to you.
-You should forward this e-mail to your noncustodial parent and request that he or she complete the Noncustodial Profile online, and submit the required supporting documents (2015 income tax returns, including all schedules, W-2 wage statements, and any applicable S-Corporation or partnership returns).
-You may also give CSS your noncustodial parent’s e-mail address, and CSS will notify your parent directly of the Noncustodial Profile requirement.
+You should forward this e-mail to your other parent and request that he or she also complete a CSS Profile, and submit the required supporting documents (2016 income tax returns, including all schedules, W-2 wage statements, and any applicable S-Corporation or partnership returns).
 Your financial aid application cannot be processed until this information is received by CSS.